Black Mirror: Genre and themes

 Black Mirror can be seen to demonstrate a negative view of unending pursuit of scientific and technological advancement.
-The majority of episodes end unhappily.
-However, characters who carefully consider the risks of technology with which they engage are met with happy endings, as in "San Junipero".
 Juliana Lopes of Via Panorâmica argued that the dystopian settings resemble the French Marxist Guy Debord's concept of the spectacle, wherein mass media create alienation and an unattainable utopia for individuals to pursue.
 For instance, in "Nosedive", the protagonist Lacie strives for a utopian life through superficiality and performativity, in a society where social media success contributes to high socioeconomic status.
 Academics writing in Quarterly Review of Film and Video found that Black Mirror episodes fall into a genre of "mind-game films", wherein protagonists are disoriented and narratives are non-linear or fragmented.
 Films in this genre include Inception (2010) and Eternal Sunshine of the Spotless Mind (2004), and these works often show the unreliability of the state, technology or family.

 Some critics believed that episodes produced under Channel 4 had a more British tone or shared aesthetic qualities not found in later series.
 In contrast, Netflix episodes including "Nosedive", "San Junipero", "USS Callister" and "Hang the DJ" evidence pastel aesthetics, use of 1980s or 1990s nostalgia and lighter-hearted tones than Channel 4 episodes.
 The frequency of happy endings and positive uses of technology increase in later series.
+With the use of a werewolf in "Mazey Day" and a demon in "Demon 79", the sixth series introduced supernatural horror elements to Black Mirror, and reduced the role of technology.